-Implementation Status Deviations from "the Evaluation Item No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons (2) Does the company establish proper environmental management systems based on the characteristics of their industries?
-(3) Does the company monitor the impact of climate change on its operations and conduct greenhouse gas inspections, as well as establish company strategies for energy conservation and carbon reduction?
-(2) As COASTER is not in the manufacturing industry, there has been no managerial policies setup.
+Implementation Status Deviations from "the Evaluation Item No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons (2) Does the company establish proper environmental management systems based on the characteristics of their industries?(3) Does the company monitor the impact of climate change on its operations and conduct greenhouse gas inspections, as well as establish company strategies for energy conservation and carbon reduction? ✓ (2) As COASTER is not in the manufacturing industry, there has been no managerial policies setup.
 Within our daily operations, we encourage practices that promote sustainability within the working environment, such as proper recycling, temperature control rules for the air conditioner, water conservation, having employees bring their own utensils, and other similar practices that promote sustainable living.
 We will establish policies as necessary regarding future operational needs.
-3. Preserving Public Welfare (1) Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights? ~ (1) COASTER and its subsidiaries (the United States, Taiwan, China and Malaysia) will comply with the employment and labor law according to the regulations by the local government.
-None (2) Has the company set up an employee hotline or grievance mechanism to handle complaints with appropriate solutions?(3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular ✓ ✓ (2) The North American division has a dedicated personnel unit (HR).
+Preserving Public Welfare Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights? √ (1) COASTER and its subsidiaries (the United States, Taiwan, China and Malaysia) will comply with the employment and labor law according to the regulations by the local government.
+None (2) Has the company set up an employee hotline or grievance mechanism to handle complaints with appropriate solutions? ✓ (2) The North American division has a dedicated personnel unit (HR).
 When needed, all employees at all levels should seek assistance and guidance directly from the HR department.
-(3) The operators for the machinery from our company's warehousing units all should have received required education basis? and training.
+(3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis? ✓ (3) The operators for the machinery from our company's warehousing units all should have received required education and training.
 It is mandatory that the staff acquire proper certification/license before allowed to operate the machinery.
 Each of the warehouse (branch) follows the local laws and regulations to execute a monthly security check.
 Also, the social security insurance, workmen's compensation and travel accident insurance are part of our employee benefit package.
-(4) Does the company setup a communication channel with employees on a regular basis, as well as reasonably inform employees of any significant changes in operations that may have an impact on them? ~ (4) COASTER has a monthly area meeting to provide periodical communication and re-enforce the energy conversation practice.
-(5) Does the company provide its employees with career development and $\checkmark$ (5) Incorporating individual employee's career interests, strengths
+(4) Does the company setup a communication channel with employees on a regular basis, as well as reasonably inform employees of any significant changes in operations that may have an impact on them? ✓ (4) COASTER has a monthly area meeting to provide periodical communication and re-enforce the energy conversation practice.
+(5) Does the company provide its employees with career development and ✓ (5) Incorporating individual employee's career interests, strengths